Abhinav-Singh10/Solana-Shores-/Readme.md

 ## Getting Started

+1. Get phantom wallet in order to play the game: https://phantom.app/download
+2. Setup the wallet and turn on the developer mode --> testnet from the settings menu
+3. Add test funds to the wallet : https://faucet.solana.com/
+4. Open the game link and click connect wallet --> accept the pop-up --> Start Playing 🔥

 Players can jump straight into the action by connecting their Solana wallet through the built-in wallet adapter.
 Upon successful login, a new game session begins automatically, immersing you in the world of Solana Shores.

 ## Gameplay